-The objective of the New York Stock Exchange Area - Phase Two was to provide the utmost security for the Stock Exchange area, and to ensure that the environment became aesthetically conducive for the people that work and live in the Financial District.
-Securing the area had long been a priority for New York City and New York State.
-The improvements made the Financial District a competitive location for businesses and an attractive place for residents.
-These project objectives were met.
+The objective of the New York Stock Exchange Area - Phase Two was to provide the utmost security for the Stock Exchange area, and to ensure that the environment is aesthetically conducive for the people that work and live in the Financial District.
+Securing the area has long been a priority for New York City and New York State.
+The improvements serve to make the Financial District a competitive location for businesses and an attractive place for residents.

-The New York Stock Exchange Phase Two project area was generally bounded by Broadway Avenue to the west, Pine Street to the North, William Street to the east, and Beaver Street to the south.
+The project area for the New York Stock Exchange Phase Two project is generally bounded by Broadway Avenue to the west, Pine Street to the North, William Street to the east, and Beaver Street to the south.

-This project, in particular the aesthetic improvements, has and will continue to benefit residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
+This project benefits residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
+This project also serves to benefit the many visitors to the area by providing for aesthetic improvements to the public realm.

-Work on the New York Stock Exchange Area improvements Phase Two began in 2006 and was completed in 2015.
+Work on the New York Stock Exchange Area improvements Phase Two began in 2006 and was completed by 2014.

-LMDC had allocated \$15,000,000 in this Partial Action Plan 10 for the New York Stock Exchange Area Security and Aesthetic Improvements - Phase Two and spent \$14,636,703.
-LMDC had also allocated and spent \$10,255,000 in Partial Action Plan 4 for Phase I of this project.
-This project has concluded and the residual activity balance was reallocated in March 2018 to the Performing Arts Center activity in Partial Action Plan 11, thus closing this activity.
+LMDC had allocated \$15,000,000 in this Partial Action Plan 10 for the New York Stock Exchange Area Security and Aesthetic Improvements - Phase Two.
+LMDC had also allocated \$10,000.000 in Partial Action Plan 4 for Phase I of this project.

-The total estimated cost for activities described under Phase Two of the New York Stock Exchange project was up to \$15,000,000, of which \$14,636,703 was used.
-This activity is now closed.
+The total estimated cost for activities described under Phase Two of the New York Stock Exchange project was up to \$15,000,000.